 The Ministry of Finance had previously made plans to start testing the Howspace platform to support collaboration in its face-to-face events.
 When the pandemic began, conditions changed, and the ministry moved all the events and workshops online.
 In addition to event use, Howspace also started to support other collaboration processes.

 Before March 2020, no one would have considered the Finnish Ministry of Finance a forerunner in remote work.
 On the contrary, its 400 employees were primarily used to only gathering and meeting in person at the ministry’s offices in Helsinki, Finland.

 Pilvi Pellikka, Head of Development at the Ministry of Finance, recalls sitting in front of her laptop at home, looking at her calendar (which was suddenly clear of meetings) and trying to wrap her brain around the new reality.

-"I’m the kind of person who loves meeting people and working together in the same physical space.
-Suddenly, I had to completely switch gears and start assessing the true value of face-to-face encounters as well as how to retain that value while working together online.
+“I’m the kind of person who loves meeting people and working together in the same physical space.
+Suddenly, I had to completely switch gears and start assessing the actual value of face-to-face encounters and how to retain that value while working together online.

 As Head of Development, Pellikka’s responsibilities include training and development as well as developing management leadership and operations.
 At its best, she says, her work “is all about enabling positive transformation.”

 “In practice, I focus on understanding how we currently do our work and how we can create optimal conditions for our people, as well as what is needed from our people and our organization to achieve this.”

 While the pandemic upended established ways of working, it also opened a window of opportunity for renewal.
 As the ministry gradually began the transition to working virtually, calendars were yet again filled with meetings—but now they were held online.